A Comprehensive Survey on Distributed Training of Graph Neural Networks: Distributed Full-batch Training

 Activation rematerialization, a widely-applied and mature technology in DNN, solves the problem by storing all activations during forward propagation.
 Activation is the output of each layer of neural networks, which means the representation of each vertex of each layer in GNNs.
 Its idea is to recompute or load the activations directly from disks during the backward propagation to reduce the pressure of memory \cite{/arxiv/training_deep_nets/rematerialization/1, /mlsys/checkmate_breaking_the_memory/rematerialization/2}.

-SAR \cite{arxiv_sar} draws on the idea of activation rematerialization and proposes sequential aggregation and rematerialization for distributed GNN training.
-The specific execution flow is as follows.
+\Revise{The sequential aggregation and rematerialization (SAR) method, as proposed in SAR \cite{arxiv_sar}, builds upon the concept of ``activation rematerialization'' and introduces sequential aggregation and rematerialization for distributed GNN training.} The specific execution flow is as follows.
 In forward propagation, each computing node only receives activation from one other computing node at a time.
 After the aggregation operation is completed, the activation is removed immediately.
 Then the computing node receives the activation from the next computing node and continues the aggregation operation.
-This makes the activation of each vertex only exist in the computing node where it is located, and there will be no replicas.
+This makes the activation of each vertex only exist in the computing node where it is located, and there is no replicas.
 In backward propagation, the computation is also performed sequentially as above.
 Each computing node transmits activation sequentially to complete the computation.
 Through this method, memory will not overflow as long as the memory capacity of the computing node is larger than the size of two subgraphs.
 This allows SAR to scale to arbitrarily large graphs by simply adding more workers.